 Landscape students get hands on experience with Stefan Lukowski

 Splash Summit is renovating its popular lazy river attraction.
 Transforming the current lazy river into a "pristine rainforest river" will be no small task.
-To take on this exciting project, the park has enlisted the help of well-known local artisan, Stefan Lukowski a longtime resident of the region.
+To take on this exciting project, the park has enlisted the help of well-known master artisan, Stefan Lukowski a longtime resident of the region.